-Exploration and evaluation expenses for the three months ended June 30, 2014 comprised \$164 thousand (2013 - \$327 thousand) for environmental permitting; \$2 thousand (2013 - \$285 thousand) for engineering, procurement and construction management; \$179 thousand (2013 - \$278 thousand) for metallurgy; \$153 thousand (2013 - \$42 thousand) for permitting-related labour, office costs and general site administration; and \$84 thousand (2013 - \$21 thousand) for other engineering and heap leach pad design work.
+Exploration and evaluation expenses for the three months ended September 30, 2014 comprised \$133 thousand (2013 - \$330 thousand) for environmental permitting; \$1 thousand (2013 - \$28 thousand) for engineering, procurement and construction management; \$231 thousand (2013 - \$40 thousand) for metallurgy; \$132 thousand (2013 - \$63 thousand) for permitting-related labour, office costs and general site administration; and \$183 thousand (2013 - \$105 thousand) for other engineering and heap leach pad design work.

-Corporate-level activity increased somewhat in the three months ended June 30, 2014 compared with the same period in 2013 as the Company grew its energy storage strategy and pursued various financing initiatives.
+Corporate-level general and administrative increased in the three months ended September 30, 2014 compared with the same period in 2013 as the Company grew its energy storage sales business and pursued various financing initiatives.
 As a result, the following cost increases were incurred:

-- Salaries and benefits expense increased from \$190 thousand in 2013 to \$581 thousand in 2014, reflecting an increase in staff levels, particularly for mine management and metallurgical development.
-Salaries and benefits for the three months ended June 30, 2014 also includes \$177 thousand in bonus and performance arrangements settled by way of issuance of common shares and \$85 thousand in cash bonuses paid in the period that did not occur in the same period of 2013. - Consulting expenses increased from \$136 thousand in 2013 to \$219 thousand in 2014 as additional consultants were engaged to develop its CellCube sales strategy and to assist with corporate development and financing.

-• Stock-based compensation expense for the three months ended June 30, 2014 was \$112 thousand compared with \$4 thousand for the same period of 2013 as a result of the vesting of stock options granted to new employees, consultants and directors in the second half of 2013 and first half of 2014.
+- Salaries and benefits expense increased from \$185 thousand in 2013 to \$355 thousand in 2014, an increase in staff levels, particularly for mine management and metallurgical development and CellCube technical staff. - Consulting expenses increased from \$160 thousand in 2013 to \$256 thousand in 2014 as additional consultants were engaged to develop its CellCube sales strategy and to assist with corporate development and financing. - Stock-based compensation expense for the three months ended September 30, 2014 was \$147 thousand compared with \$30 thousand for the same period of 2013 as a result of the vesting of stock options granted to new employees, consultants and directors in the second half of 2013 and first half of 2014, as well as performance arrangements settled by way of issuance of common shares.

-Other general and administrative and sundry expenses were generally comparable between the three months ended June 30, 2014 and 2013.
+Other general and administrative and sundry expenses were generally comparable between the three months ended September 30, 2014 and 2013.